walstanb/Time-Table-Generator/README.md

 # Time-Table-Generator

-Automated Time-Table generator specially designed for GTU curriculum
+Web Based Automated Time-Table generator specially designed for GTU curriculum.
+Fully fuctionial with a website for faculties and students.